Rules for Blackjack

 Options

-Blackjack pays 3 to 2 (50% bonus), so bets must be an even integer.
-Paying 6 to 5 would require bets to be multiples of 10.
+Blackjack pays 3 to 2 (50% bonus), and maximum insurance is half of the bet amount, so bets must be an even integer.
+Supporting both 3:2 and 6:5 would require bets to be multiples of 10.
 This option might be added in the future.

 Turn Time / s (default: 20, min: 5, max: 60)